zinarous/api_exam/README.md

 # A basic api using the CherryPy framework and Python 3.9.2.
-# But before it's better to taste delicious and tasty chicken!
+# But before we start, it's better to taste delicious and tasty chicken!
 ![Kurochka KFC](https://github.com/zinarous/api_exam/blob/main/KFC_logo.svg.png)
 # Run
 Run it as follows: